You want to save on your business taxes, right? You can do that legally with tax shields.

 Tax shields are part of an overall financial strategy.
 Look at it this way: As a person or a business, you can get tax deductions for certain types of purchases and activities.
 You can do this by accident, buying whatever you want whenever you want.
 Or you can save on taxes deliberately by planning purchases to take advantage of tax shields.

-For example, a business is deciding whether to lease a building or to purchase the building.
-Taking on a mortgage for the purchase of a building would create a tax shield because mortgage interest is deductible.
+For example, a business is deciding whether to lease a building or to buy the building.
+Taking on a mortgage for the purchase of a building would create a tax shield because mortgage interest is deductible to a business.
 If the business puts the tax shield benefit from the mortgage into the decision, the tax benefit of a mortgage might make the decision easier.

-- Increase expenses, but they lower taxable income.
+- Increase expenses, though they lower taxable income.

 - Decrease cash on hand, but they put money into investments that provide a higher return.